 Now, your financial salesperson may have also told you that you can’t predict recessions.
 That is true.
 HOWEVER, you can tell when the US actually moves into recession — the Federal Reserve, along with dozens of other in-the-know players like hedge fund and mutual fund managers, track certain sets of data to give them a heads up when the US moves into recession.
 Nothing in life is absolutely guaranteed except death, taxes, and calls from telemarketers but these data sets – things like consumer price index, retail sales, leading indicators, purchasing managers index, etc. can be assembled to give a pretty good picture of when recessions hit.
 In the past, these data sets have shown the US moving into recession anywhere from three to nine months before the market wakes up to the fact and acts accordingly.

 In the above illustration, the RPI gave a recession signal in January 2008 and confirmed it in March 2008, which would have spared many investors heartache (and dollars).
 Is it perfect?
 No. The market bottomed in March 2009 and the RPI didn’t give a reinvestment signal until October 2009, seven months later.
 But look at the table above the graph.
 Even missing that seven months, the RPI guided account still saw serious and sustained gains vs. the buy and hold.

-There are no guarantees the RPI will spot the next recession – in the last 30 years it’s accurately warned of a recessionary bear market a bit over 70% of time.
+There are no guarantees the RPI will spot the next recession – in the last 30 years it’s accurately warned of recession 100% of the time, but that doesn’t mean it’s guaranteed to work.
 Of course, there are no guarantees you will be robbed tonight – but I’ll bet your house is probably equipped with an alarm anyway.